Image 1 of 2

 Black Rose Blend was my first hit and it helped launch the company.
 So much that I could shift my focus to exploring the worlds of coffee that have piqued my curiosity.

-Black Rose Blend is all about my identity as a roaster, and nothing says Moose in 2024 more than a blend of three delicious coffees from three distinct Mexican states.
+Black Rose Blend is all about my identity as a roaster, and nothing says who you’re getting your coffee from more than this!